Odizinne/zorinos-gnome-shell-theme-45/README.md

 [<img src="images/screenshot.png">](images/screenshot.png)

 This is Zorin OS 17 gnome-shell theme ported to gnome 45.<br/>
-also included gtk3 and gtk4 CSS (gradience generated and edited).
+also included gtk3 and gtk4 CSS (gradience generated and edited, use gtk3 css with Adw-gtk3 theme).

 Not perfect but good enough for me.